revosw/winmd.v/README.md

 With this project, you can generate bindings to the Windows API for the V programming language.

+# Setting up
+Before you run `v run src`, you will need to run the `./setup.ps1` script.
+The script will:
+1. Download [Microsoft.Windows.SDK.Win32Metadata from nuget](https://www.nuget.org/packages/Microsoft.Windows.SDK.Win32Metadata/), unpack it, move the `.winmd` file out of the extracted folder, and delete the zip file
+2. Download [Microsoft.Windows.SDK.Win32Docs from nuget](https://www.nuget.org/packages/Microsoft.Windows.SDK.Win32Docs/), unpack it, move the `apidocs.msgpack` file out of the extracted folder, and delete the zip file
+3. Generate a JSON file from the msgpack file using python.
+I have yet to figure out how to use the V implementation of [msgpack](https://vpm.vlang.io/packages/msgpack) for this, so that I can skip the conversion to JSON.

+You can now run `v run src` to build the projection.

 # Motivation
 All useful programs running on Windows eventually require calling into the Windows kernel.
 This means your program must link to some Windows library at a binary level, and include an associated C header file at a source level.
 To make use of the included structs and functions defined in Windows' C header files, you must redeclare these symbols in a `.v.c` file.